Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 They can take on many forms, ranging from the bare essential hole in the ground to more complex figures like an indoor stone or outdoor piece.

-Deciding where to install your fire pit is a breeze because they’re versatile and can get placed in many different areas.
+Deciding where to install your fire pit is a breeze because they’re versatile and can be placed in many different areas.
 Just see all these different fire pit ideas, for example.

 We recently bought a new fire pit that you can see in our post on how to light a fire in a fire pit.